Invasive Devices

 Traction pins:

-Traction pins go directly into the bone, so infections could delay bone healing if they developed in the bone itself.
+Traction pins go directly into the bone, so infections could delay bone healing if they develope in the bone itself.
 Pins are cleaned regularly as per your healthcare professional’s instructions, usually twice a day.

 Signs of an infection in the pin area include redness and warmth around the area, swelling, increasing pain at the site, drainage or pus from the site, and fever.